rana854/Hello-World-CI-CD/README.md

 - git
 - GitHub account
 - Git installed on the Jenkins server
-Sure, here's a step-by-step guide on how to use the Jenkins pipeline for a Python project:

 ### Steps to Use Jenkins Pipeline for Python Project: